2025 Local History Awards

 5. Judges’ decision is final and no correspondence will be entered into.

-6. Entries, including the application form, must be received at the Library by 5pm Friday 31 March 2023.
+6. Entries, including the application form, must be received at the Library by 5pm [on date to be confirmed].

 7. There are four categories to the awards: